 Russian Ark (Tie)Director: Alexander SokurovStudio: Seville PicturesYear: 2002

 There has never been a film like Russian Ark, and very likely, there will never be another.
 That is not an exaggeration; it is a statement of fact.
-As a technical achievement, it is very unlikely that Russian Ark could ever be reproduced; filmed in a single take in high-definition video, with a cast of more than 2000 extras and three orchestras, “monumental undertaking” is both apt.
-It’s also pretty factual: Russian Ark is a cinematic monument to Russia.
+As a technical achievement, it is very unlikely that Russian Ark could ever be reproduced; filmed in a single take in high-definition video, with a cast of more than 2000 extras and three orchestras, “monumental undertaking” is an apt description.
+It’s also pretty literal: Russian Ark is a cinematic monument to Russia.
 The film pushed the new HD digital video to its technical limits, recording onto a hard drive that could only hold 100 minutes of footage and rerecording sound later; as cinematographer Tilman Büttner explained in an interview, on-set sound would have caught his cursing at every mistake.

 Under the constraints, the action had to be obsessively choreographed and rehearsed, with each participant knowing their part perfectly.
 It took four takes to complete the 96 minute performance – something close to a miracle.
 In Russian Ark, the camera takes on the persona of an unnamed narrator, a ghost who walks the halls of the Saint Petersburg Winter Palace unmoored in time.
 Guided by a character called The European, who looks on the opulence of the palace with the same contempt that he would view a provincial hovel, the camera/narrator visits 33 rooms, each filled with people and events of different eras in Russian history, from the extravagance of the 18th century to the ravages of WWII; at one point, they even encounter modern-day tourists and their tour guide.